-As I was reading page 115 of their 2008 annual report, I came across a statement that is routine when studying companies with dual class structures but I realized that many of you may not know how it works.
-Here's the paragraph: "If liquidated, each share of Common Stock will be entitled to the first $0.50 available for distributions to holders of Common Stock and Class B Stock, each share of Class B Stock will be entitled to the next $1.00 so available, each share of Common Stock will be entitled to the next $0.50 so available and each share of Common and Class B Stock will be entitled to an equal amount thereafter."
+Here's an explanation from a Ford annual report on how its dual-class stocks work: "If liquidated, each share of Common Stock will be entitled to the first $0.50 available for distributions to holders of Common Stock and Class B Stock, each share of Class B Stock will be entitled to the next $1.00 so available, each share of Common Stock will be entitled to the next $0.50 so available and each share of Common and Class B Stock will be entitled to an equal amount thereafter."

-Why did this exist?
-The Ford family owns all 70+ million shares of the Class B stock.
-It is a way for them to ensure they kept control of the company no matter how much stock they have to issue to avoid bankruptcy.
-Some argue that dual class structures are inherently unfair because you are decoupling ownership from voting power.
-I'm not sure I agree simply because everyone accepted those terms when the shares were first issued so you knew what you were getting into at the outset.
-The liquidation provisions, if I'm reading the details correctly, help to ensure that the Ford family walks away with more than the regular stockholders who bought their shares on the open market through a brokerage account in the event of a catastrophic liquidation.
+Why does this exist?
+The Ford family owns all of the more than 70 million shares of the Class B stock.
+It is a way for them to ensure they keep control of the company no matter how much stock they have to issue to avoid bankruptcy.
+Some argue that dual-class structures are inherently unfair because you are decoupling ownership from voting power.
+The liquidation provisions help to ensure that the Ford family walks away with more than the regular stockholders who bought their shares on the open market through a brokerage account in the event of a catastrophic liquidation.

 Doesn't Anyone Remember Ford's $10 Billion Dividend?

-One thing that interests me is that Ford burned through $21 billion in cash in 2008 as a result of the global economic collapse.
-Yet, it was only nine years prior to that in 2000 that the company restructured and paid out a $10 billion special dividend.
-According to an article from that time - which, keep in mind, this is old - "The Ford family holds all 71 million shares of the company's Class B stock, along with a small number of the company's 1.1 billion common shares.
-Under rules designed to preserve family control and drafted when the company went public in 1956, the family holds 40 percent of the voting power at the company as long as it continues to own at least 60.7 million shares of the Class B stock -- even though the Class B shares make up only 6 percent of the company's overall equity."
+Ford burned through $21 billion in cash in 2008 as a result of the global economic collapse.
+Yet, it was only nine years before that, in 2000, that the company restructured and paid out a $10 billion special dividend.
+According to a New York Times article from that time:

+"The Ford family holds all 71 million shares of the company's Class B stock, along with a small number of the company's 1.1 billion common shares.
+Under rules designed to preserve family control and drafted when the company went public in 1956, the family holds 40 percent of the voting power at the company as long as it continues to own at least 60.7 million shares of the Class B stock—even though the Class B shares make up only 6 percent of the company's overall equity.

-You can accuse the car companies of completely inept management but you certainly have to give credit to the members of the Ford family for putting their money where their mouth is.
-They are married into the business lock, stock, and barrel.
+You can accuse the car companies of completely inept management, but you certainly have to give credit to the members of the Ford family for putting their money where their mouth is.
+They are married to the business lock, stock, and barrel.